aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap --template bootstrap-template.yaml
 ```

-Out of the box customization options are also available as arguments.
-In order to specify a permissions
+Out of the box customisation options are also available as arguments.
+To use a permissions boundary:

-boundary, you can use either `--create-default-permissions-boundary` or `--permissions-boundary`.
-The
-first option will pass to the template the default boundary CDK recommends.
-The second option allows you
+- `--create-default-permissions-boundary` indicates the default permissions boundary, supplied by CDK
-to specify by name a predefined boundary that you manage.
+- `--permissions-boundary` specifies, by name, a predefined customer maintained boundary

+Note that a later edit of a permissions boundary will mean re-bootstrapping your environments in order
+for the changes to be applied.

 ### `cdk doctor`